Connect With Your Audience With These Email Marketing Tips For Small Businesses

 How do people sign up for your email list?
 Before you can update your email marketing strategy, you should assess where your business currently stands.

-- By how many subscribers (or what percentage) did you grow your email list in your last quarter?
+- By how many subscribers (or what percentage) did I grow my email list in the last quarter?

-- How would you like to grow in the next quarter?
+- How would I like to grow in the next quarter?

 - In what ways can people currently opt-in?

 After you’ve answered these questions, it’s time to figure out how people access your newsletter.
-Offer website visitors something valuable enough to where they feel like they’re getting the better deal when they sign up for your newsletter.
-This may be a great discount, a helpful guide, a free webinar, or something that gives your customer interesting and relevant content.
+Offer website visitors something valuable so they feel like they’re getting the better deal when they sign up for your newsletter.
+This could be a great discount, a helpful guide, a free webinar, or something that draws them in and makes them want more.
 (A free course on how to find certified organic pet food for 50% off?
 Yes, please!).

-Make it easy for users to sign up for your newsletter.
-First step: make the sign-up form noticeable.
+Make it easy for users to sign up for your newsletter and the sign-up form noticeable.
 Start experimenting with different locations and new call-to-actions.
 This will draw new visitors to your website and will bring new subscribers to your newsletter.
-But once you have new subscribers, how do you welcome them?

 Give a warm welcome full of branded hospitality to your new subscribers.
 They chose to receive your emails because they found your brand interesting.
-When sending out welcome emails, be sure to send emails based on their interests and buyer behavior (this is where email marketing, web analytics, and social media market analysis intersect).
+So when sending out welcome emails, be sure to send messages based on their interests and buyer behavior (this is where email marketing, web analytics, and social media market analysis intersect).

-You might even send new subscribers a thank you “gift” right off the bat, such as a free downloadable, a coupon, a welcome video, or any exclusive content that seems fit.
+You might even send new subscribers a thank you “gift” right off the bat.
+A free downloadable, a coupon, a welcome video, or any exclusive content that seems fit work well.
 Let your emails show your brand has game.

-When subscribers interact with your brand, they are engaged.
-Create emails that are direct and authentic to your brand.
+When subscribers interact with your brand, they’re engaging with you … on purpose!
+Create emails that are direct, authentic, and keep them engaging.
 Whether you plan to send your subscribers company updates, daily deals, or weekly tips, it’s essential to let your readers know what to expect from your emails.

 Remember, email marketing is another avenue for sharing your content and conveying your brand values and “why”.
 Be mindful about balancing promotional content with educational and entertainment branded content.
 Customers subscribed to your emails because they relate to your brand.

-Your customers are busy people who receive A LOT of emails and may not have the time to give your company their undivided attention.
+Busy people (all of us!) receive A LOT of emails every single day and may not have the time to give your company their undivided attention.
 By the end of 2019, we can expect to see 2.9 billion worldwide email users.
 Out of those billions of email users, on average, office workers receive 121 emails per day.
-If you are not providing value to your emails, it will be hard to set your business part from the pack.
+If you are not providing value to your emails, it will be hard to set your business apart from the pack.